apache/cloudstack-docs/rtd/source/dev.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 CloudStack supports two formats as the response to an API call.
-The default response is XML.
-If you would like the response to be in JSON, add `&response=json` to the Command String.
+The default response is JSON.
+If you would like the response to be in XML, add `&response=xml` to the Command String.

 The two response formats differ in how they handle blank fields.
 In JSON, if there is no value for a response field, it will not appear in